Women's Studies

 THREE WOMEN.

-New York: Avid Reader Press / Simon & Schuster, (2019).
-First edition - Uncommon advance issue of the author's first book - true stories about the sex lives of three real - and very different - American women, based on nearly a decade of reporting.
+New York: Avid Reader Press / Simon & Schuster, (2019) fj.
+Hardcover first edition - Author's first book - true stories about the sex lives of three real - and very different - American women, based on nearly a decade of reporting.
 In suburban Indiana, there is Lina, a homemaker and mother of two whose marriage, after a decade, has lost its passion; in North Dakota, there is Maggie, a high school student who allegedly who has a clandestine relationship with her married English teacher, and in the Northeast, there is Sloane, a successful restaurant owner, happily married to a man who likes to watch her have sex with other men and women.
-Publisher's letter laid in.
-302 pp.
+306 pp. ISBN: 978-1451642292.

 View cart More details Price: $25.00